SRGBmods/qmk-8051/readme.md

 - [ ] MouseKey   : untested, should works.
 - [ ] Console    : not working, I'm using UART0 for debugging.

+- [ ] CH555 USB stack: work OK enough.
+But dead simple.
+I tweak the sample code from CH555's Manufacturer(WCH) a bit to make it work with QMK.
+Definitely need some refactoring.
 - [ ] SCAN matrix: might need optimization.
 QMK use pointer for accessing GPIO.
 However, 8051 requires direct access to SFR for that.
 My work-around introduces some delay, but I'm not sure if it affects the scan time or not.
 - [ ] LED matrix : untested, but 8051 is probably too slow for that.